drulabs/Pixelr/README.md

 - `npm -version` should work after this.
 Run this command to install Firebase CLI `npm install -g firebase-tools`.
 This installs firebase tools globally in your machine.

 - To check if firebase is installed run `firebase --version` in terminal.
 It should show `3.14.0` or higher.
-The setup is done we can now start the sample Pixelr project.
+The setup is complete we can now start with the sample project (Pixelr).